atifsayed22/bookit/README.md

-# BookVerse MERN
+# BookIt MERN

-BookVerse is a full-stack travel booking platform built with the MERN stack (MongoDB, Express, React, Node.js).
+BookIt is a full-stack travel booking platform built with the MERN stack (MongoDB, Express, React, Node.js).
 It allows two types of users: customers (travelers) and business owners (travel agencies) to interact on a single platform.

-## What is BookVerse?
+## What is BookIt?
-BookVerse is a travel marketplace where:
+BookIt is a travel marketplace where:
 - **Customers** can browse, view, and book travel packages from various agencies.
 - **Business Owners** (agencies) can create, manage, and sell their travel packages to customers.